Benninghofen Legacy

 (Special Note) I had one of my high-school friend’s mother interpret the diagram because she was a German teacher.
 And also, in 1990, our cousin in Joan Zellner and my older brother Chris Benninghofen organized a family reunion in Hamilton, Ohio.
 They copied the historical diagram mentioned and during a family luncheon, gave them to about 100 descendants across three different Benninghofen families.

-It was the last time the 5 remaining Benninghofen men from our parents and uncle would be together: Mark Benninghofen deceased, Jack Benninghofen deceased, Bill Benninghofen, Chris Benninghofen deceased, and me.
+It was the last time the 5 remaining Benninghofen men from our parents and uncle would be together: Mark Benninghofen deceased, Jack Benninghofen deceased, Bill Benninghofen deceased, Chris Benninghofen deceased, and me.

 In addition, we were given a copy of the local Hamilton telephone book: the front cover contained a photograph of our great great uncle Paul’s home.
 We used to attend an annual Christmas Eve gathering which included a family dinner, and opening Christmas presents.
 I actually was allowed to play Santa Claus in my senior year of high school where I handed out the Christmas gifts to everyone.